-Baylor Art Graduates find success and fulfillment in every walk of life.
-The value of a Baylor Art Education is reflected in the range of jobs our students get, the quality of the graduate programs and professional schools they enter, and the rewarding careers they build.
+Graduates in Art and Art History find success and fulfillment in every walk of life.
+The value of an education in Art & Art History is reflected in the range of jobs our students get, the quality of the graduate programs and professional schools they enter, and the rewarding careers they build.
 Here, we follow our alumni as they contribute to society in significant and thoughtful ways.

 Jackson Perry took classes in Ancient Art History throughout his time at Baylor which shaped his work for the rest of his studies.
 He attended one season at the Huqoq excavation in Israel.
 Currently he is working on a Classics Masters Program at the University of Kentucky and plans to get a PhD in either Classics or Ancient Art & Archaeology to continue research between these two fields.
 “Baylor gave me the flexibility that allowed me to specialize early on and experiment with different focuses.
 The Art Department itself provided classes in areas that would otherwise have been unavailable.
 This gave me the chance to find a field I wanted to work in and learn to incorporate my other classes into it while learning the ropes for my current and future scholarship.”

-Katie Hooker is currently completing her Master's Degree in Art History at the University of Texas in Austin.
-She is writing her thesis on Michelangelo's evolving calligraphy and the importance of personal script for self-presentation and identity creation during the Renaissance.
-Following graduation, she would like to work with the Dept. of State or the Smithsonian Institution; working with international relations between museums across the globe.
-Eventually, she plans to return to academia and get her PhD in Art History.
-She feels it would be rewarding to be a professor and teach students why cultural heritage and artistic production matters.
+Katie Hooker recently completed her Master's Degree in Art History at the University of Texas in Austin.
+She wrote her thesis on Michelangelo's evolving calligraphy and the importance of personal script for self-presentation and identity creation during the Renaissance.